Cuban intervention in Angola: Failure of the Alvor Agreement and Civil War

-The Carnation Revolution of 25 April 1974 in Portugal took the world by surprise and caught the independence movements in its last African colonies unprepared.
-After smooth negotiations, Mozambique's independence was granted on 25 June 1975, but Angolan control remained disputed between the three rival independence movements: MPLA, FNLA and UNITA in Angola-proper and Front for the Liberation of the Enclave of Cabinda (FLEC) in Cabinda.
+The Carnation Revolution began in Portugal on 25 April 1974.
+The revolution took the world by surprise and caught the independence movements in Portugal's last African colonies unprepared.
+As a result of negotiations between Portugal and the Liberation Front of Mozambique, Mozambique was granted independence on 25 June 1974, but Angolan control remained disputed between the three rival independence movements: MPLA, FNLA, and UNITA in Angola-proper and the Front for the Liberation of the Enclave of Cabinda (FLEC) in Cabinda.

-Until independence, the independence movements' priority lay in fighting the colonial power and they initially had no clear alliances.
-With the disappearance of Portugal as their common foe, ethnic and ideological rivalries moved to the fore.
+Until independence, the movements' priority lay in fighting the colonial power and they initially had no clear alliances.
+With the disappearance of Portugal as their common foe, ethnic and ideological rivalries were prioritized.
 Fighting between the three already broke out in November 1974, starting in Luanda and quickly spreading across all of Angola.
 The new leftist Portuguese government showed little interest in interfering but often favored the MPLA.
 The country soon fell apart into different spheres of influence, the FNLA taking hold of northern Angola and UNITA in the central south.
-The MPLA mostly held the coastline, the far south-east and, in November 1974 gained control of Cabinda.
+The MPLA mostly held the coastline, the far southeast, and, in November 1974 gained control of Cabinda.
 The disunity of the three main movements postponed the handing over of power.
-The Alvor Agreement, which the three and Portugal signed on 15 January, proved to be no solid foundation for the procedure.
-The transitional government the agreement provided for was equally composed of the three big independence movements and Portugal.
-It was sworn in on 31 January 1975; independence day was set for 11 November 1975, the same day of the ceasefire.
+The Alvor Agreement, which the three and Portugal signed on 15 January, proved not to be a solid foundation for the procedure.
+The transitional government that the agreement provided for was equally composed of the three main independence movements and Portugal.
+It was sworn in on 31 January 1975; Independence Day was set for 11 November 1975, the same day as the ceasefire.
 FLEC was not part of the deal because it fought for the independence of Cabinda, which the Portuguese had administratively joined as an exclave to Angola.